niketmittal/niketmittal/README.md

 - 🔭 I’m currently working on ... making an offline-search-command using inverted indexing
 - 🌱 I’m currently learning ...
 Machine Learning, Data Structures & Algorithms and Back-End in Web Development
 - 👯 I’m looking to collaborate on ...
 IOT/ML/AI based Project
-- 📫 How to reach me: ... dm me on instagram @niketmittal_